loader image

 Email Data

-Email-related data can be appended to your database in two ways:
+You can append email-related data to your database in two different ways:

-• Email Append: This is the process of appending email addresses to customer records that have incomplete contact information.
+• Email Append: The standard process of appending email addresses to customer records with incomplete contact information.

 For example, imagine you’re working with a nonprofit organization that relies on direct marketing—both direct mail and direct email—to raise awareness about upcoming fundraising opportunities.
-Their weekly newsletter has been incredibly helpful, and supporters who visit their website regularly fill out the form to sign up to receive the recurring communication.
-However, the pop-up form only asks for one piece of information: the supporters’ email address.
+Supporters who visit your organization’s website regularly often sign up for their newsletter to receive information on a regular basis.
+However, the pop-up form only asks for one piece of information: an email address.

-The nonprofit now has many email addresses without any other identifiers (such as name, phone number, or address).
-With a reverse email append, the organization can have these email addresses matched with other identifying information such as the supporter’s name.
-With this information, the nonprofit can personalize its outreach to email readers and connect in new ways, such as direct mail.
+The nonprofit now has many email addresses without any other identifiers like name, phone number, or address.
+With a reverse email append, the organization can match these email addresses with other identifying information.
+This way, the marketing team can create more complete constituent records, personalize outreach to email subscribers, and connect with them in new ways, such as via direct mail.

 Firmographic Data

-Firmographic data is information about organizations.
-For agencies or brands that aren’t targeting individual consumers but instead conducting business-to-business (B2B) marketing, appending firmographic data is the way to go.
+Firmographic data is information about businesses.
+For agencies or brands that don’t target individual consumers but instead conduct business-to-business (B2B) marketing, appending firmographic data is the way to go.

-With firmographic data append, you can supplement your records with the following information about businesses in your target market:
+With a firmographic data append, you can supplement your records with the following information about businesses in your database:

 • Industry